-Accordion fold right side.
 Do not stack the folds on top of each other on the right side as is done on the left side.
-Turn the folds 90 degrees and stack them on their side towards the center of the container filling in the corners as you go.
-Spread the apex out flat and lay it on top of the folds routing the bridle to the center of the pack.
+Turn the folds 90° and stack them on their side towards the center of the container filling the corners as you go.

+Spread apex out flat and lay it on top of folds routing the bridle to center of pack, then outside between container flaps.